jaroslawjanas/llmw-green-blocks/README.md

 If you encounter errors like "403 Client Error: Forbidden" when downloading a model, it typically means you need to accept the model's license agreement first.

 ## How It Works

+### Prompt Formatting

+The system automatically formats prompts to match the specific requirements of different models, ensuring compatibility and optimal performance.

 The watermarking algorithm: